HackYourFuture/mentors/homework-support/review-guide.md

 # Homework Review Process

 ## Before you start
 1. [This](https://github.com/HackYourHomework) is the github account where our students submit their homework.
-Please send your username to Tjebbe on Slack, then he will add you to the organization.
+Per module a specific RePo is created where lease send your username to Tjebbe on Slack, then he will add you to the organization.
 2. You get assigned 3 to 5 students before the start of the module.

 ## Review process